The Oaklands: History

 Robert S. Babcock came to Kalamazoo in 1850 and opened a dry goods store.
-He prospered, and in 1869 he left the dry goods business to head the new First National Bank.
+He prospered, and in 1869 he left to head the new First National Bank.
 At the same time, Babcock had this home constructed, finishing in 1870.
 Babcock named it "The Oaklands."
 However, the Panic of 1873 forced Babcock to sell his home.
 The Oaklands was vacant for a time, owned by E.R.
 Gard of Chicago.
 In 1876, the house caught fire, just before it was to be auctioned to satisfy a debt to local wagonmaker Benjamin Austin.
 Austin rebuilt the house and lived there through the 1880s.
 In 1893, he turned it over to his daughter, Amelia, and her husband Daniel Streeter.

 Streeter had been a railroad builder, first in Wyoming and Colorado.
 He later built lines for the Chicago, Burlington and Quincy Railroad, the Denver and Rio Grande Western Railroad the Atchison, Topeka and Santa Fe Railway, the Chicago, Rock Island and Pacific Railroad, and the Chicago and North Western Transportation Company, among others.
 Streeter was also a horse breeder, and in 1895, on this property, Peter the Great was foaled.
 In 1898, Peter won the Kentucky Futurity, and he went on to become one of the greatest sires in trotting history.
 The Streeters lived in The Oaklands through Daniel Streeter's death in 1909 and into the 1910s.
 The family sold the house to Dr. Charles Boys in 1920.